sustrik/libdill/index.md

 The good news is that it's easy to do.

-Both `go` and `gofork` return a handle.
+Both `go` and `proc` return a handle.
 The handle can be closed thus killing the concurrent function.

 ```c
 int h = go(foo());